 Nativity Community Garden

 Youth and adult parishioners interested in organic gardening, composting, water conservation and being good stewards of the land reconnect with the land and share Earth’s bounty for those in need in our community through the Inter-Faith Food Shuttle.
 The garden itself is on the parking lot side of the Education Building.
+Participants are each assigned a raised bed, from which they share a percentage with a nearby low income housing development.
 If you would like to participate, contact Carl Sigel.

 Nativity is one of Audubon NC’s Bird-friendly Communities.
 In February 2015, the Kinder Garden Preschool installed 10 brown-headed nuthatch nesting boxes.
 To become involved in this or other parish environmental initiatives, consider joining Nativity’s Environmental Stewardship Committee and/or contact Carl Sigel.